TinkerMill/workshop-ess-alexa-controlled-device/README.md

   * Work with a small microcontroller hardware and program it
   * Use your Skill to communicate with the controller over the Internet

-  This three hour course will start with a session covering the main topics and then a series of labs you will complete in the workshop:
+  This three hour course will start with a session covering the main topics and then a series of modules you will complete in the workshop:

   * Setting up your laptop for both Alexa skills development and programming the microcontroller
   * How to structure an Alexa Skill using the Amazon Developer Console